drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Relay with Several Water Molecules

-In addition to one water molecule connecting the protein and the ligand (on the right side of the adenine nucleus), two other water molecules are also contributing to the binding of this ligand (on the left side of the view).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/relay-several-water-molecules-91d61d12'><i class='fa fa-play' aria-hidden='true'></i></button>In addition to one water molecule connecting the protein and the ligand (on the right side of the adenine nucleus), two other water molecules are also contributing to the binding of this ligand (on the left side of the view).
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.